Frequently Asked Questions: Thinking About Enrolling as a Mentee or Mentor in the S.T.E.P. Program?

 Who can participate as a mentor in the S.T.E.P. program?

 An ASHA member with at least 3 professional years who is willing to commit time, serve as a resource or advisor and assist your mentee with meeting his/her challenges.
 You must be an ASHA member in good standing to serve as a S.T.E.P. mentor.

 What is required of mentees and mentors who participate in the S.T.E.P. program?

-Mentees/mentors are required to commit to exchanging regular e-mail messages with their mentor/mentee during the course of the program which runs October through April.
-It is okay to continue communicating beyond this period if both the mentee and mentor are agreeable; however, the structured program runs for a six month period.
+Mentees/mentors are required to commit to exchanging regular e-mail messages with their mentor/mentee during the course of the program.
+It is okay to continue communicating beyond this period if both the mentee and mentor are agreeable.
 You are also encouraged to communicate beyond e-mail if other methods work for the mentee and mentor.